firecrow/vertebrae-lang/README.md

 ### Head
 `head` objects are records that join a series of cells to an operator.

+### Closure
+`closure` objects manage the lexical lookup state of all value, symbols are unwrapped using `swap_for_symbol` in several places throughout the code.
+The operator in `def_values_op.c` handles instantiating and updating values.

 ### Context
 The `context` object is designed to handle execution iteratively to allow for asynchonous functionality (coming in  latter version).
 The context object holds everything about the current state of the runtime.